gmmatt/torgeternity/Readme.md

 - Updated perk types for all official releases to date (thanks @fscx!)
 - Fixed a bug where skill test chat buttons didn't work while animated chat was turned off
+- Changed base fatigue to 2 (facepalm!)
+- Clarified error message displayed in combat tracker when there is no matching hand for a Storm Knight

 v.
 2.3.1 - Cards Permissions Patch
 - Multiple changes to the way default permissions on cards are handled